Spinal osteoarthritis (degenerative arthritis of the spine)

 Osteoarthritis usually affects over 50s and is more common in women.

 The neck and the lower back are most likely to be affected by spinal osteoarthritis.

 Sometimes, the wear and tear of osteoarthritis puts pressure on the nerves extending from the spinal column.
 This can cause weakness and pain in the arms or legs.
 Osteoarthritis may also cause bone spurs to form in the spinal area.

 Osteoarthritis of the spine is sometimes called spinal spondylosis if the damage affects the facet joint and the discs in the spine.

 In general, osteoarthritis happens as people age.
 However younger people may get it due to one of several different causes:

 - A genetic defect involving cartilage

-- A condition that makes the joint lose its proper formation
+- A condition that makes the joint lose its normal form

 For people under 45 years old, osteoarthritis is more common among men.
 After the age of 45, osteoarthritis is more common among women.
 The disease is more widespread among people who are overweight.
 It also occurs more frequently in people whose jobs or hobbies put repetitive stress on certain joints.

 What are the symptoms of osteoarthritis of the spine?